dfinity/internet-identity/demos/using-dev-build/README.md

   }
 }
 ```

-This adds the [dev build](https://github.com/dfinity/internet-identity#flavors) of Internet Identity to your (local) project.
-The `remote` property makes sure, that your project will _not_ create a copy of Internet Identity on the IC when deploying to production.
+The `remote` property makes sure that your project will _not_ create a copy of Internet Identity on the IC when deploying to production.

-Using the dev build locally makes test automation easy:
-* all generated captchas are just the single letter `a`
-* the WebAuthn interactions are replaced by signing with a dummy key

 ### Using the Auth-Client Library To Log In With Internet Identity